elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/objects.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> All primitives are immutable and cannot be changed.</div><br />
   <div><strong>Technical Response:</strong> All primitives are unchanging and unchangeable.
 It is crucial to distinguish between a primitive and a variable with a primitive value.
 The variable can assign a new value, but it cannot get modified like objects, arrays, and functions can.
-A primitive can get swapped, but it cannot get directly altered.<br />
+A primitive can get swapped, but we cannot directly alter them.<br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />